laura-nguyen/yogAInstruct/Proposal.md

 ### Data

-- data is on JSON, here is a snippet on the client side this is what it looks like
+- Data is stored in JSON format.
+Here is a snippet of the client-side data structure:

   ```
   [